Bachelor of Arts in French

 Majoring in French at UNLV ensures that a student not only graduates with a practical and fulfilling degree, but also has links with the over 200 million people in over 50 countries across 5 continents who speak French.
 The French Studies program offers students a thorough preparation in language culture and literature.

-Requirements for a Bachelor of Arts Major in French Studies at UNLV include, in addition to University and College of Liberal Arts requirements, a minimum of 36 credits of coursework in composition and conversation, linguistics, literature and culture
+Requirements for a Bachelor of Arts in French Studies at UNLV include, in addition to university and College of Liberal Arts requirements, a minimum of 36 credits of coursework with the following distribution:

 - Students will be able to engage in conversation, provide and obtain information, express feelings and emotions, and exchange opinions.

 - Students will be able to understand and interpret written and spoken language on a variety of topics.

 - Students will be able to present information, concepts and ideas to an audience of listeners or readers on a variety of topics.

 - Students will be able to demonstrate an understanding of the relationship between the practices and perspectives of the cultures studied.